KDMcMullan/DigiModeTable/README.md

 The script runs in Windows or Linux.
 - In Windows, the defualt file path is "D:\Ken\HamRadio\wsjtx_log.adi".
 - In Linux, it's "~/.local/share/WSJT-X/wsjtx_log.adi".

+# qso_web.py
+This is a webserver which does the wame thing.
+It's probably what will get developed in future.